82phil/ps_devenv/README.md

 # Introduction

-Provides PowerShell functions to automate the setup of a development environment.
+This tool provides PowerShell functions that automate the setup of a development environment.
 The examples provided are tuned to my workflow but hopefully provide enough to allow you to implement your own.

 # Use Case

+## Setup an environment

 Instead of manually building (or rebuilding) a Python virtual environment and running pip commands to install packages this is meant to do it all in one command, like so:

-1. Clone down repository
+1. Clone down a repository
-2. Launch Powershell and type `New-Code Python`, grab a cup of coffee
+2. Launch Powershell and type `New-Code Python`.
+Give it a minute or two ☕

 ![code_python demonstration](./doc/code_python.gif)